cloud-gov/cg-site/_pages/pages/documentation/how-federalist-works.md

 #### Creating new buckets
 *The following guide is intended for use with the new [cloud.gov]({{site.baseurl}}), hosted on the GovCloud AWS region.*

-There are two buckets, one for each of Federalist's environments (**production** and **staging**).
+There are two buckets, one for each of Pages's environments (**production** and **staging**).
 These buckets *should* be active and properly configured, but there may be times when a developer needs to create a new one.
 To accomplish this, he developer should follow the [documentation on cloud.gov]({{site.baseurl}}/docs/apps/s3/#add-s3-to-an-application).

 Buckets intended to serve websites will need to be created using the `basic-public` plan.
-Once the bucket is created, the developer must enable CORS access, typically only allowing GET requests to come from the Federalist application the bucket serves.
+Once the bucket is created, the developer must enable CORS access, typically only allowing GET requests to come from the Pages application the bucket serves.
 An example configuration can be found in the [here]({{site.baseurl}}/docs/apps/s3/#allowing-access-from-other-applications).

 Finally, the developer will need to enable the website hosting using [the AWS CLI's `s3 website` command](http://docs.aws.amazon.com/cli/latest/reference/s3/website.html).
 These commands expects the developer's local directory to contain a generic 404 page named `404.html`: